snandasena/finding-lane-lines-on-the-road/README.md

     return region_of_interest(img, vertices)
 ```

-After applying above functions for Canny detected images, following results were extracted.
+After applying the above functions for Canny detected images, following results were extracted.

 ![](resources/roi-images.png)

 #### Applying Hough line transformation
-`cv2.HoughLinesP` was used to Hough tranfomation.
+`cv2.HoughLinesP` was used to Hough transformation.
 More theories can be found with this [wikipedia link](https://en.wikipedia.org/wiki/Hough_transform).
 Following function was used to do Hough transform.

 ```python
 def hough_lines(image):